-Change in funding position between 31 March 2019 and 31 March 2020
+Change in funding position between 31 March 2020 and 31 March 2021

 The Trustees monitor the funding position between valuations.
-The latest report by the Scheme Actuary showed that as at 31 March 2020, the funding level of the Scheme was estimated to be 89% with a deficit of £0.282 million.
+The latest report by the Scheme Actuary showed that as at 31 March 2021, the funding level of the Scheme was estimated to be 103% with a surplus of £0.074 million.

-The funding position has improved slightly since 31 March 2019, largely due to changes to contributions paid towards the deficit by the Authority.
-This item has been partially offset by a change in market conditions which has increased the value of the liabilities relative to market conditions as at 31 March 2019.
+The funding position has improved slightly since 31 March 2020, largely due to positive investment returns and contributions paid towards the deficit by the Authority.
+These items have been partially offset by the impact of membership experience.